Wenish/virtual-q-api/README.md

 #### 5. Run Database Migrations

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `python manage.py migrate`